HumanSignal/label-studio/docs/source/guide/manage_users.md

 Manage access to projects, organizations, and workspaces in Label Studio to restrict who can view data, annotations, and predictions in your data labeling projects.

+<div class="enterprise"><p>
-> Role-based access control, organizations, and workspaces are available only in Label Studio Enterprise Edition.
-For information about users in the open source Label Studio Community Edition, see [Set up user accounts for Label Studio](signup.html).
+Role-based access control, organizations, and workspaces are available only in Label Studio Enterprise Edition.
+For information about users in the open source Label Studio Community Edition, see <a href="signup.html">Set up user accounts for Label Studio</a>.

-Use a combination of roles, to control what actions users can take, and project workspaces, to control what data and projects users have access to.
+</p></div>

 ## Roles in Label Studio Enterprise